- Adding Google Docs to Your Content

 When you click Share a Public Link in the above dropdown a "Share Content" window will open.
 Click the Clipboard icon to copy the URL to your clipboard.

 Share the Public Link with anyone you would like to see your document and they will see this:

-If you would like to disable the link so that no one can see your post, go back to the "Content" window and click the icon.
+If you would like to disable the link so that no one can see your post, go back to the "Content" window and click .
 The drop-down box will re-appear and you will be able to click Disable Public Link.

 This will stop the link from working and other people will not be able to see your document through your link anymore.

-One of the coolest features we have with our Google Docs integration is the ability to change a Google Doc into a WordPress Blog.
-To convert your Google Doc to a WordPress document, go to the "Content" page and click the icon.
+Convert any Google Doc into a WordPress post.
+To convert Google Doc to a WordPress post, click .
 A drop-down box will appear and then click Convert to WordPress.

-The conversion process will begin.
-When the conversion has completed successfully, you will see green checkmarks next to each of the criteria.
-When it is finished, click the Continue button then click Complete on the next window to finalize the process.
+When the conversion has completed successfully, click the Continue button then click Complete on the next window to finalize the process.

-After you have completed the converting of your Google Doc, CoSchedule will treat the document the same way it treats a post that is made in WordPress.
-From here you can click Edit Post in WordPress to make sure all of your images and text have converted through and that it is formatted the way you intended.
+After you have completed the converting of your Google Doc, CoSchedule will treat the document the same way it treats a WordPress post that is made in WordPress.
+Click Edit Post in WordPress to make sure all of your images and text have converted through and that it is formatted the way you intended.

 Saving Google Doc to PDF or HTML File

-To save your Google Document to an HTML or to a PDF file, go to the "Content" page and click the icon.
+To save your Google Document to an HTML or to a PDF file, go to the "Content" page and click .
 A drop-down box will appear and then click Download PDF or Download HTML.